SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

     (swift) let fourByThree = Size(4.0, 3.0)
     // fourByThree : Size = Size(4.0, 3.0)

 ..
-TODO: Include a justifiable reason for why classes do not provide a default initializer.
+TODO: Include a justifiable reason for why classes do not provide a memberwise initializer.
 ..
 TODO: Describe the creation of custom initializers.
 ..
-TODO: Clarify the difference between a default initializer and a memberwise initializer.
-   The thing being described above is actually a memberwise initializer.
-..
 TODO: This whole section needs updating in light of the changes for definite initialization.
-   Both structs and classes will now only have a default initializer if they provide default values for all of their properties.
+   Memberwise initializers will only exist if default values are provided for all properties.

 By Value and By Reference
 -------------------------